lenakaeufel/epe-project-fair-minesweeper/nextSteps.md

   - display correct error message in case any invalid key was pressed
   - `=>` done if all of the above features are working.
 Winning/loosing is not in scope here, so the game can only end with the user pressing q

-- ❌ add functionality for players:
+- ✅ add functionality for players:

   - function to validate player's moves (coordinates in board range, trying to uncover an already uncovered cell (Number cell))
   - unflagging a previously flagged cell should be possible
   - terminal interaction currently not in scope, only function that get's a move and returns the new board after the move
+  - maintain a new board for players, create it based on size of previously generated solution board
+  - recursively uncover adjacent cells when uncovering an empty cell (🟡 floodFill algorithm)
   - `=>` done if a move can be made by calling some function.
-The move has to be a valid one, otherwise the correct error message get's displayed
+The move has to be a valid one, otherwise the correct error message get's displayed.
+In case of uncovering an empty cell, the [floodFill](https://en.wikipedia.org/wiki/Flood_fill) algorithm is used to recursively uncover neighbouring number cells

 - 🟡 when printing a board, display a line to seperate between the coordinates and the actual board content
 - ✅ remove EmptyCell() and match for Number(0) in printRow instead?